 Should You Learn Bass or Guitar First?

 Difficulty level plays somewhat of a role in deciding which one to start with.
 It should come down to what will inspire you to learn.
-When you venture out to learn anything, there needs to be some kind of interest in it, otherwise, you won’t last.
-So a beginner should focus on the instrument that better fits their interest.

 If you want to play a certain type of music that only the guitar can do, choose that instrument.
 If you are more into slap and pop and dig the rhythm style, choose the bass.
 Either one is going to present a level of difficulty.
 To overcome it, you need to be passionately interested.